papis/papis/doc/source/git.rst

 Usual workflow
 --------------

-With all this in mind, assuming you have a ``git`` repository set up in the library folder, a ``papis git`` workflow could be based on the following.
+Assuming you have a ``git`` repository set up in the library folder, a ``papis git`` workflow could be based on the following.

 When adding a document that you know for sure you want in your library:

 1. Add the document and commit it, either by ``papis add --git`` or by using ``papis git add`` after adding it to the library.

-2. Pull changes from the remote repository, maybe you pushed something on another machine (reference changes, etc.) and you do not have it on your current machine.
+2. Pull changes from the remote repository.
+Maybe you pushed something on another machine (reference changes, etc.) and you do not have it on your current machine.
 You would do something like: